 There is a myth that mergers don't add value.
 However, according to our recent Firepower study, we see value being created by both mega-mergers and bolt-ons.
 Companies that tend to do more acquisitions and divestitures have better capital efficiency and return on capital.
 Over the last decade the industry has seen one or two every year.
 While the asset value increased, the volume of transactions was down 14% year over year.
 Now the industry is competing for fewer assets in oncology, cell and gene therapy, rare diseases and cardiology at higher multiples.
 With the uncertainty in valuations in the first quarter of 2020, it is to be seen how the rest of the year will shake up.
 Regardless of these dynamics, it appears the fundamentals of the biopharma industry necessitate a healthy dose of external innovation.

-INTERVIEW dynamics in defining the direction of Signet's Fund IV?
+James Gale

-James Gale Founding Partner and Managing Director SIGNET HEALTHCARE PARTNERS Signet Healthcare Partners is a provider of growth capital to innovative healthcare companies around the world
+Founding Partner and Managing Director SIGNET HEALTHCARE PARTNERS

+Signet Healthcare Partners is a provider of growth capital to innovative healthcare companies around the world

+dynamics in defining the direction of

+unmet needs.